 - I think it’s fair enough that Skarka take on freelance work so as to pay for his food and board – and I would prefer it if he did that than if he ate into the money he’s ringfenced for printing and shipping the Far West rewards.
 If he hasn’t ringfenced any money for that purpose and therefore can’t afford to complete the project, that’s only more reason to want him to earn a bit out outside money so he can fill the gap.

 - To me, the dodgy thing here isn’t that Skarka worked on the book on the first place – it’s that his involvement seems to have been concealed via the pseudonym identified by Tenkar.
-That was a bad move on Modiphius part, given that they must have realises that there’d be customers who didn’t want to support the game if they’d known Skarka was involved and they had been asked about Skarka directly, but now that it’s corrected I’m not sure what more Modiphius can reasonably do here.
+That was a bad move on the part of Modiphius.
+Even if they didn’t realise ahead of time that there’d be customers who didn’t want to support the game if they’d known Skarka was involved – which would be a rather short-sighted stance – they were directly and specifically asked about Skarka’s involvement, and said he wouldn’t be working on the core.
+It sucks that that turned out to be true after they said it, but now that the credits have been corrected and the truth is out I’m not sure what more Modiphius can reasonably do here.

 - Given how the RPG industry generally works, odds are that Skarka doesn’t get royalties on the book – he did some freelance work for it, it was likely on a pay-on-publication basis (or pay-on-acceptance basis if Modiphius are being nicer than the industry average to their freelancers), that block of money is all he’s getting.
 Odds are he isn’t getting any more or less money regardless of whether I buy the book or not; and in the unlikely event he is getting royalties, those are split between so many names (the credits page on this book is big) so it’s likely a de minimis amount anyway.